 First, there was Lori Gottlieb on The Atlantic, offering her observations concerning our current fixation on doing everything for our kids – and apparently, how that lands them in therapy.
 An excellent article, I might add.

-Lisa Belkin reinterpreted and summarized portions of Gottlieb’s article, on Motherlode, and the discussion that followed (in comments) rankled me no end.
+Lisa Belkin, on Motherlode, reinterpreted and summarized portions of Gottlieb’s article, and the discussion that followed (in comments) rankled me no end.

-To top it off (I’m cutting to the chase), there was a nifty NY Times article reporting on a study that shows single middle aged mothers report poorer health than those who bear children while married.
+To top it off (I’m cutting to the chase), there was a nifty NY Times piece reporting on a study that shows single middle aged mothers report poorer health than those who bear children while married.
 (Stating the obvious?)

 That’s another discussion though related – and I’ll save my tirade on that for another day.
 Meanwhile, might we muse on modern-day motherhood?